 The story is set around the city of Exeter, Devon.
 William, one of the brothers, has worked on the cathedral in the area, which is a central focal point for him and the reader as well as a vehicle of change throughout the narrative.
 Noting how the cathedral has changed over the years allows the reader, through William, to gauge the changes through the centuries.

 Even though this is a time-travel story, there are no heavy elements of fantasy or science-fiction.
 The brothers simply wake up in the next century, observe the differences (usually shocked by the way religion has changed) and continue.
+Could you imagine someone from the 1300s waking up to see planes during World War II?

 I enjoyed this book very much, the pacing is off sometimes but the nuances of the story game me some points to think about.